USDepartmentofLabor/ui-claimant-experience-pilot/README.md

 which will start a reverse proxy listening at https://sandbox.ui.dol.gov:4430/ and proxy to the Django server running at http://sandbox.ui.dol.gov:8004/

+Like the SMTP server, the HTTPS proxy will log to stdout so start it in its own terminal window.

-### Home page
+### Home page and Django templates

 The default home page is a static file in `home/templates/index.html`.
-In theory it can be templatized for some dynamic rendering via the Django templating system.
+It uses the Django templating system.
 It is managed separately from the React application(s).

+There are additional static template files in `home/templates` that are used during the Identity Provider authentication workflow.
+They all share and extend a common `base.html` template.

 ### React frontend

-The frontend application is found inside of `./initclaim`.
-The `initclaim` application has its own README and `make` commands.
+The frontend application is found inside of `./claimant`.
+The `claimant` application has its own README and `make` commands.

-Set up your `.env` file for each React application.
+Set up your `.env` file for the React application.

 ```sh
 % cp claimant/.env-example claimant/.env